 Guest Author - Carol Taller

-Gaynor’s father Daniel played the ukulele and guitar and sang professionally in nightclubs and there was always music playing in the house.
+Gaynor’s father Daniel played the ukulele and guitar and sang professionally in nightclubs, and there was always music playing in the house.
 Gaynor’s brothers sang gospel music with one of their friends, but Gaynor was not allowed to join the all male group.

 Gaynor and her family did not take her singing seriously when she was young.
 She was a member of the chorus and glee club, and it was only after her first solo that her confidence began to grow.
-By the time she graduated high school she knew that she wanted a career in singing.
+By the time she graduated high school, she knew that she wanted a career in singing.

-She began singing with the unknown R&B company “the Soul Satisfiers” until signing with MGM Records after several additions.
-She produced several albums starting in 1975 and in 1976 released “Never Can Say Goodbye”.
+She began singing with an unknown R&B company, the Soul Satisfiers, until signing with MGM Records after several additions.
+She produced several albums starting in 1975, and in 1976 released Never Can Say Goodbye.
 It was the first dance album geared primarily for dance club use.
-The tracks automatically flowed into each other making it easier for DJ’s and dance artists.
+The tracks automatically flowed into each other, making it perfect for DJs and dance artists.
 Several songs from this album hit the top charts.

-In the next few years she had moderate success, but in late 1978 her album “Late Tracks” was released.
-The song “I Will Survive” became a monster hit and became a “women’s anthem”.
-The song is from the perspective of a woman recently broken up with her former lover, and as she painfully pulls all of her strength together she knows she will get along without him.
+In the next few years she had moderate success, but in late 1978 her album Late Tracks was released.
+The song “I Will Survive” became a monster hit and became a “women’s anthem.”
+The song is from the perspective of a woman who has recently broken up with her former lover, and as she painfully pulls all of her strength together she knows she will get on without him.
 The song still remains popular in dance clubs and has been used in numerous movie sound tracks, dance, and disco compilations.
-The song won a Grammy Award for the Best Disco Recording in 1980.
+The song won a Grammy Award for Best Disco Recording in 1980.